How 'three musketeers' helped Georgia fight virus

 The head of the NCDC remains cautious.

-"If Georgia looks like an island and an oasis between the surrounding countries, it does not give us the right to rest for a minute," Dr Gamrekhelidze told the BBC.
+"If Georgia looks like an island and an oasis between the surrounding countries, it does not give us the right to rest for a minute," Dr Gamrekhelidze told a press briefing on 30 June.

 "The fact that we only have daily new cases in single figures doesn't give us the right to relax at all.
 We need to be in a state of constant readiness."